 The afternoon was a sunny cold one, and it was nice to get out for a walk and a drink before returning to his flat for coffee.
 She offered round chocolates that she'd been given for Christmas but taken to his place so as not to be tempted by them into eating the whole box.
 She told me how if she let herself she could gorge on chocolate, so never bought it for herself unless she had a ‘craving', in which case she'd buy just enough for a chocolate ‘fix' and no more.
 It all sounded a bit bleak and desperate, but it didn't greatly bother me - not as it would have done a year or so ago, when it would have plunged me into a ritual of comparison and self-doubt (doubt, that is, in myself through my diet).
 But she ate a couple, and I had one and my boyfriend a few, and then they offered us sparkling wine and we played some charades and talked and waited for some Moroccan lamb to cook.
 Dinner was nice; he's a good cook, and had bought couscous for us.
 He called out to her whether she wanted any, and she said - as she said to everything - ‘just a little bit'.

-For some minutes, too, all that made me long to be thin and irreproachable, unreachable by worries like theirs.
-The sense of how all of modern society is pushing in a direction that, taken to its logical conclusion, ends in anorexia, made me briefly want to return to that safe haven where I was doing better than everyone else, even if no one else was ever around to see me do so.
-If they want to do their stupid milkshake diets, I'll show them how it's done; I'll show them how to lose thirty kilos (70 pounds) and still be alive, I'll beat them all to a pulp without turning a hair.
+For some minutes, too, all this made me long to be thin and irreproachable, unreachable by worries like theirs.
+The sense (which I explore in this post) of how all of modern society is pushing in a direction that, taken to its logical conclusion, ends in anorexia, made me briefly want to return to that safe haven where I was doing better than everyone else, even if no one else was ever around to see me do so.
+If they want to do their stupid milkshake diets, I'll show them how it's done; I'll show them how to lose thirty kilos and still be alive, I'll beat them all to a pulp without turning a hair.
 I don't need all their pathetic expensive powders and pills; I don't need anything but my unflinching willpower.
-Anger was the underside of the sadness: at them, at ‘society' (adverts and magazines and all the forums that peddle these myths; the film of Atonement we'd started watching the other night with the camera's lingering shots of a starved stick-like Keira Knightley to make a whole new generation of girls feel fat), at myself, a little bit, for still being so susceptible to all this.
+Anger was the underside of the sadness: at them, at ‘society' (adverts and magazines and all the forums that peddle these myths; the film of Atonement we'd started watching the other night with the camera's lingering shots of a starved stick-like Keira Knightley to make a whole new generation of girls feel fat).
+And at myself, a little bit, for still being so susceptible to all this.

 It all felt bitterly lacking in carefree variety, their life, or at least the glimpse of it we had last night.
 I felt bitterly impotent to do anything about their misplaced fears and desires - bitterly aware that even wanting to do anything about them simply isn't appropriate.
 The certainty I have now, in all but the most upset and fleeting of moments, that making one's happiness contingent upon how thin one is, or limiting one's life (however innocuously) for the sake of forbidden food groups, is a path to misery, is one of the few great gifts given me by those ten unrewarding years of hunger.
 I shouldn't expect anyone else to be able to grasp that certainty just by having read a few of my blog posts and having heard a few of my arguments.
 I wish I could do more, but this will have to be enough.